 The Nigerian Naira is the country's official legal tender and one of the country's top five national symbols.
 The Central Bank usually issues the currency in denominations of ₦5, ₦10, ₦20, ₦50, ₦100, ₦200, ₦500, and ₦1000.
 The notes have pictures of the country's heroes, with ₦50 being the most common denomination.

 Besides images of well-known heroes, some of the notes also have images depicting the numerous Nigerian tribes and cultures.

 The country's armed forces consist of the air force, the Navy, and the Army.
 These forces are tasked with defending the country's territorial integrity, making them part of the unifying national symbols in Nigeria.
 Besides defending Nigeria, the armed forces also work with other nations, particularly on peacekeeping missions.

 7. The national flower

-Unbeknownst to many, Nigeria has a national flower as one of her symbols.
-The flower in question is the costus spectabilis, one of the most common wildflowers in the country.
+Unbeknownst to many, Nigeria has a national flower as one of its symbols.
+The flower in question is the Costus spectabilis, one of the most common wildflowers in the country.
 There are more than 100 varieties of the flower, all with slightly varying features.

-Interestingly, the Nigerian coat of arms has the red variety of the flower despite the official one being the yellow variety.
+Interestingly, the Nigerian coat of arms has a red variety of flowers despite the official one being the yellow variety.